OfficeDev/open-xml-docs/docs/what-s-new-in-the-open-xml-sdk.md

 --------------------------------------------------------------------------------
-## System Requirements
+## System requirements
 The Open XML SDK 2.5 has the following system requirements:

 **Supported operating systems:** Windows 8 Preview, Windows 7, Windows Server 2003 Service Pack 2, Windows Server 2008 R2, Windows Server 2008
 Service Pack 2, Windows Vista Service Pack 2, Windows XP Service Pack 3

-**System Prerequisites:** .NET Framework version 4.0, Up to 300 MB of available disk space
+**System prerequisites:** .NET Framework version 4.0, Up to 300 MB of available disk space

 --------------------------------------------------------------------------------
-## New Software Requirements
+## New software requirements
 Open XML SDK 2.5 requires .NET Framework 4.0 or the greater version.
 Accordingly, the supported operating systems are updated to be the same as the requirements of the .NET Framework 4.0.

 --------------------------------------------------------------------------------
-## Support of Office 2013 Preview File Format
+## Support of Office 2013 Preview file format
 In addition to offering compatibility with the Open XML SDK 1.0 classes and the Open XML SDK 2.0 for Microsoft Office classes, Open XML SDK 2.5 provides new classes that enable you to write and build applications to